Best nearshore staffing companies by use case

 5. Turing

-Best for: Fast access to pre-vetted remote developers from a global (not LatAm-specific) talent pool.
+Best for: Fast access to pre-vetted remote developers from a global talent pool.

-Turing is an AI-powered remote talent platform that prioritizes speed and scale.
-The company claims most roles can be filled in 4 days, with 50+ hours of engineering team time saved per developer on interviewing.
+Turing is an AI-powered remote talent platform that claims most roles can be filled in 4 days, with 50+ hours of engineering team time saved per developer on interviewing.
 Turing reports a 97% engagement success rate and says it provides access to the top 1% of 3M+ engineers who have applied.
-Turing's talent pool is global rather than nearshore-first, so buyers who specifically need LatAm time zone coverage will need to filter accordingly.
+The talent pool is global rather than nearshore-first, so buyers who specifically need LatAm time zone coverage will need to filter accordingly.

 Pros: